gmarty/jsSMS/README.md

 ## License

-jsSMS - A Sega Master System/Game Gear emulator in JavaScript Copyright (C) 2012-2013 Guillaume Cedric Marty (https://github.com/gmarty) Based on JavaGear Copyright (c) 2002-2008 Chris White
+jsSMS - A dynamic recompiling emulator for Sega Master System & Game Gear written in JavaScript

+Copyright (C) 2012-2014 Guillaume Cedric Marty (https://github.com/gmarty)

+Based on JavaGear Copyright (c) 2002-2008 Chris White

 This program is free software: you can redistribute it and/or modify